KnowledgeEdgeAI/PETs_for_Public_Health_Challenge/README.rst

 * Scaling with Upper Bound: Sensitivity is further scaled by the upper bound of the number of transactions for any merchant category after doing group by with zip code and merchant category.
 Updated sensitivity is ``3 * no_of_time_steps * upper_bound``.
 * Epsilon Budget: The epsilon spent per timestep is ∈ .
 * Scale Calculation: ``Scale = (3 * no_of_time_steps * uppper_bound) / ∈``.

+Methods of Evaluating Contact Matrix

+* Displaying a heatmap of the absolute differences between the ground truth contact matrix and the estimated contact matrix provides a clear visual representation of discrepancies.
+This helps identify which age group segments show the greatest deviations and in which direction.
+These insights are valuable for refining the model around specific age groups with larger differences, thereby improving accuracy.
+Additionally, this method can be extended to track shifts in the contact matrix over time, revealing cross-age group interactions that have increased, decreased, or remained stable.
+Such trends are instrumental in informing targeted policies.
+* Calculating the aggregate sum of the absolute differences between corresponding elements of the ground truth and estimated contact matrices quantifies the overall discrepancy.
+This metric offers an intuitive understanding of the total divergence between the two matrices in absolute numerical terms, serving as a straightforward and effective measure for model evaluation.

 Challenges